 Earning a Master of Science in Nursing (MSN) degree online at Walden University gave Donna Lovestrand the knowledge and training she needed to achieve her career goal of becoming a nurse educator.
 But online learning opened other doors for this Philadelphia-born RN, too.

-As Lovestrand tells it, she was working at Bayne-Jones Army Community Hospital in Fort Polk, Louisiana, enrolled in Walden’s online master’s in nursing program, when she says she was “voluntold” to join the hospital’s process improvement committee.
+As Lovestrand tells it, she was working at Bayne-Jones Army Community Hospital in Fort Polk, Louisiana, enrolled in Walden’s online master’s in nursing program, when she was “voluntold” to join the hospital’s process improvement committee.
 “Being at Walden and learning how to use the databases, and learning how to find research, helped me with my job and process improvement,” she says.
 “And it was because of that that I did identify a problem that happens after anesthesia, called emergence delirium.”

 “I was looking for information but there was nothing there to help me assist these people, and we could not fix it.
-But it was because I was able to use the databases, look for research, and now do process improvement, that my co-authors and I were published in both 2013 and in 2017 on how to handle this.
-And I recently submitted another manuscript for a simulation exercise to teach the things that we have developed since 2013.
-It’s due to be published in the AANA Journal in June of 2021.
-I would not have done that if I didn’t have Walden, because I wouldn’t have had the ability,” she says.
+But it was because I was able to use the databases, look for research, and do process improvement, that my co-authors and I have published articles on how to handle this,” she says.
+“I would not have done that if I didn’t have Walden, because I wouldn’t have had the ability.”

-In 2013, Lovestrand and her co-authors Steven Lovestrand and Steven Phipps published Emergence Delirium and PTSD in the AANA Journal, the journal of the American Association of Nurse Anesthetists.
-In it, the authors conclude that “best practice includes a proper identification of patients at risk of emergence agitation, a minimally stimulating environment, intraoperative sympatholytic therapy, and patient and staff education,” according to the study’s abstract.2 (Steven Lovestrand is a clinical psychologist and her brother-in-law, Lovestrand notes.)
+Lovestrand and co-authors Steven Lovestrand and Steven Phipps published “Emergence Delirium and PTSD” in the AANA Journal (the journal of the American Association of Nurse Anesthetists) in 2013.
+In it, the authors concluded that “best practice includes a proper identification of patients at risk of emergence agitation, a minimally stimulating environment, intraoperative sympatholytic therapy, and patient and staff education.”
+2 Steven Lovestrand is a clinical psychologist and her brother-in-law, Lovestrand notes.

 “Walden has given me the opportunity to be a part of this,” she says.
 “With what I’ve learned and what I’ve done with emergence delirium and PTSD, I’m making a difference in a lot of peoples’ lives, and that’s overwhelming to me sometimes, that I’m able to do that.”